Monk 36 Limerick at anchor in the San Juan Islands at sunset

 How to make "Ice Cream" on Board

 Who doesn't love ice cream?
 We sure do, but our freezer will not keep it frozen in this heat so I had to figure out a better way to get our fix.
 Sorbet is a super-easy and fun treat to make on a boat.
 Pretty much any fruit can be used.
 Raspberry-Banana is always a winner, as is Banana with some chunks of dark chocolate.
-Here I use fresh mangos.
-Don't over-freeze sorbet as you want it to be the consistency of a [...]
+Here I [...]

 Apr15, 2013